fenago/data-analysis-pandas/lab_guides/lab_9.md

 ![](./images/Figure_9.33_B16834.jpg)

-Figure 9.33 -- ROC curve for the white or red wine model

 Given the other metrics we have looked at, we don\'t expect the red wine quality prediction model to have a great ROC